RaineyAbe/soo_locks_photogrammetry/README.md

 -v $OUTPUTS_FOLDER:/app/outputs \
 raineyaberle/soo_locks_photogrammetry
 ```
-This started a bash shell with all of the code, your local files, and required packages accessible.
+This starts a bash shell with all of the code, your local files, and required packages accessible.
 Your shell should now look something like:

 `(base) mambauser@875217d0f060:/app$`